 Painting is not an easy job, at least for those who care about the long-lasting results instead of instant pretty look.
 Unless you have done DIY painting project before, you might not understand how frustrating it is to have your paint peeled in only weeks or days.
-To prevent this condition, you need to learn how to do it right.
+To prevent this condition, you need to learn how to paint wood furniture and do it right.

 1. PREPARE THE FURNITURE

 How many wood furniture do you have in the house?
 Which one you are going to paint?
 Take a look at your furniture.
 Is there any handles, hinges or other attached accessories?
 Before you start the painting, you need to remove these items first.
 Otherwise, your paint may stain the accessories.